getsentry/sentry-docs/src/wizard/unreal/index.md

 Now that the _Crash Reporter_ and _Debug Files_ are included, UE4 needs to know where to send the crash.
 For that, we add the Sentry _Unreal Engine Endpoint_ from the _Client Keys_ settings page to game's configuration file.
-This will include which project within Sentry you want to see the crashes arriving in real time.
+This will include which project in Sentry you want to see crashes displayed in.
 That's accomplished by configuring the `CrashReportClient` in the _DefaultEngine.ini_ file.
 Changing the engine is necessary for this to work.

 Edit the file: